 Listen to audio version of this article

 The state wants to transform New Jersey’s juvenile justice system to prioritize treatment, rehabilitation, and education.
-Existing youth prisons will be closed, replaced by smaller youth development centers as a rehabilitation alternative to incarceration on regional sites.
+Existing juvenile detention centers will be closed, replaced by smaller youth development centers as a rehabilitation alternative to incarceration on regional sites.

-One of the youth development centers proposed for Newark’s West Ward on the former Pabst brewery site, formerly owned by a bank, now in the hands of a private developer.
+One of the new youth development centers is proposed for Newark’s West Ward on the former Pabst brewery site, formerly owned by a bank, now in the hands of a private developer.

 “I support the closing of youth prisons,” Mayor Ras J. Baraka said in a statement.
 “Racial disparities in incarceration reflect the systemic racism facing New Jersey’s black and Latino youth.
 A black or Latino child in our state is much more likely to be detained or incarcerated than a white child, even though research shows that black, Latino, and white kids commit most offenses at similar rates.
 A new youth prison in Newark is simply not happening.”

 Mayor Baraka added, “I support the concept of rehabilitative youth development centers, but existing youth facilities should be renovated for that purpose.
 Further, New Jersey’s current youth incarceration system is a waste of precious taxpayer dollars, funneling millions each year into largely empty youth prisons.